 “It may well be that Emma Lazarus’s poem asks more than we are prepared to deliver, but it has reminded visitors to the Statue of Liberty for more than a century that the power of freedom’s promise is for everyone: ‘Give me your tired, your poor, Your huddled masses yearning to breathe free, The wretched refuse of your teeming shores…” Any liberty worthy of the name is a patterning of life for all members of free society, not for some happy class of winners huddled within enclaves of relative privilege.
 Looking down from such a perch, it is not good enough to say ‘Give them your huddled masses…'” -Douglas Rae Democracy’s Edges (1999)

-With that in mind, if you’re a homeowner, might you welcome newcomers by allowing accessory rental units and small businesses to be built in your neighborhood?
-If you’re a store-owner, might you casually surveille your storefront and blend your building into the surrounding neighborhood with domestic-scale lighting, cladding materials, and building massing?
+With that in mind, if you’re a homeowner, might you welcome newcomers to your neighborhood by supporting zoning reform to allow mixed-income and mixed-use development in your neighborhood?
+If you’re a store-owner, might you build relationship with your customers and neighbors, and blend your building into the surrounding neighborhood with domestic-scale lighting, cladding materials, and building massing?
 If you’re a student renter, might you respect your neighbors’ privacy and sleeping habits?
 If we can do unto others as we would have them do unto us and establish inclusive and accessible communities as the primary goal of development, then we may not hate to see New Haven change, because we will possess the tools for rebuilding Paradise anew.